the-technat/minecraft_servers/README.md

 # minecraft_servers

-Repository containing a definition of all my minecraft servers and their configuration.
+ Proof of Concept how you could automate your minecraft server deployment.

 ## Setup